Skip to content

 Major Cleanup Streamlines Offerings

-Amazon reportedly targeted mainly “unproductive items” and their associated product pages.
+Amazon reportedly targeted so-called “unproductive items” and their associated product pages.
 These are goods whose pages haven’t been updated for more than two years or that suppliers can no longer deliver due to lack of stock.
 Amazon also purged incomplete or faulty product pages.

 Cost Savings Due to High Expenses